-DECISION

-OF

-The Life Insurance Council
+DECISION OF The Life Insurance Council (the "Council")

-(the "Council")

 This case involved an allegation pursuant to s.
 467(1)(c) of the Act.
-It is alleged that the Agent failed to disclose any other occupation or employment other than as an insurance agent on renewal applications for his 2008/2009 life and accident and sickness ("A&S") insurance certificates of authority that he submitted on February 14, 2008.
-In so doing, it is alleged that he contravened s.
-467(1)(c) of the Act and that this constitutes an offence pursuant to s.
-480(1)(b) of the Act.
+It is alleged that the Agency, through its DR, failed to disclose that the Agency engaged in a business other than insurance on applications for corporate certificates of authority that it submitted on February 14, 2008.
+In so doing, it is alleged that it contravened s.
+467(1)(c) of the Act and, in so doing, breached a section of the Act as contemplated in s.
+480(1)(b).